nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `tag 1 m/CS1234`

-Expected Output in the PersonList: 'Person' with `ContactIndex 1` will still be tagged, but will not appear in Profile Panel.
+Expected Output in the Person List: 'Person' with `ContactIndex 1` will still be tagged, but will not appear in Profile Panel.

 #### **_Scenario 3_**